thijsputman/dotfiles/extras/yubikey/README.md

 I personally only have it imported on my daily driver; using SSH agent forwarding to forward both the SSH and GPG agents to (trusted) remote machines.

+#### XXX

+After updating expiry, I needed to import the key on Pi4???
+Wasn't necessary the first time?
+Haven't done it on Sandbox yet, so lets see if a reboot resolves this...
+XXX: Don't forget to update key on GitHub

 _Optional:_ Save public key (from Yubikey) for identity file configuration.
 Mainly useful to explicitly configure a connection to use the Yubikey (via [`📄 ~/.ssh/config`](../../static/linux/home/.ssh/config)).